yborunov/react-advanced-loader/README.md

-# React Advanced Loader
+# React Advanced Loader v2

 React higher-order component that prevents a wrapped component from rendering until specified conditions are met, i.e., an API response is received or some prop is updated.

-Displays selected animated spinner from [better-react-spinkit](https://github.com/bentatum/better-react-spinkit) collection while loading.
+Compatible with React and React Native projects.

 Can be used as a
 [higher-order component](http://babeljs.io/blog/2015/06/07/react-on-es6-plus/#property-initializers)